Mila-Melnik/Project-2--NFT-COM/README.md

  <img src="screens readme/Screen1.jpeg" width=500>

-The website page consists of a Title on the left and, a shopping basket on the right top.
+The website page consists of a title on the left and, a shopping basket on the right top.
 The main section displays the grid of the NFTs collection with a sidebar on the right.
 The sidebar includes the add to cart function and the delete from card function, and counting the total sum is implemented using Javascript code.

  <img src="screens readme/Screen2.jpeg" width=500>